Soopro/rafiki/angular_template.md

 ### sup-editor-open

-Open to the new file. usually use with `sup-editor-content-query` to open the file from results repeat loop.
+Open to the new file. usually use with `sup-query` or `sup-query-sides` to open the file from results repeat loop.

 * `file`: **[ dict ]** the file data want to open.